kovendhan5/intel-project/README.md

 ## Introduction

 Pixelated images are common in various scenarios, such as low-resolution cameras or privacy-preserving image sharing.
 This project addresses the challenge of restoring high-quality images from pixelated versions by leveraging deep learning techniques.
+The project is specifically designed to handle images with a resolution of 1920x1080 pixels, ensuring optimal performance and accuracy for high-definition images.

 ## Project Structure